The global COVID-19 pandemic has created uncertainty for many people experiencing mental health challenges. With your support, we can help them.

-Make a donation today to help those feeling isolated and lonely.
+Donate today to help those feeling isolated and lonely.
 Help to promote positive mental wellbeing.

 What we want to do

-With your help we can support and offer training to people with mental health challenges to become Peer Facilitators.
+With your help, we can support and offer training to people with mental health challenges to become Peer Facilitators.
 Who in turn, will offer support to people experiencing mental health challenges.

-Make a donation today and help to increase our staffing capacity to support people by running:
+Donate today and help to increase our staffing capacity to support people by running:

 - Connection sessions – art, poetry, music, spirituality, tea and chat etc.;

 - Peer support sessions – run by people with mental health challenges;